Excel MATCH Function (Table of Contents)

 - Put the following formula in cell B15: =SUM(INDEX(B2:E11,0,MATCH(B13,B1:E1,0)))

 - Press Enter, once done to see the output as below:

 INDEX and MATCH functions are at the core of this formula.

-  - The MATCH function is used to find out the column to which the value

-  in cell B13 belong.
+- The MATCH function is used to find out the column to which the value in cell B13 belongs.

-  - The output of MATCH function is used as a column input for INDEX

-  function which becomes INDEX(B2:E11,0,2).
+- The MATCH function output is used as a column input for the INDEX function, which becomes INDEX(B2:E11,0,2).

-  - As the row_num is set to 0 (zero) in INDEX function, it returns all

-  the values in each row for matching column as an input to SUM function.
+- As the row_num is set to 0 (zero) in the INDEX function, it returns all the values in each row for the matching column as an input to the SUM function.

-  - SUM function then returns sum of all observations in the column as $
+- SUM function then returns the sum of all observations in the column as $ 20,254.

-  20,254.

-  There are several other formulas (especially lookup formulas) in which

-  MATCH function can be used in combination.
-However, it is often used

-  with INDEX function.
+There are several other formulas (especially lookup formulas) in which the MATCH function can be used in combination.
+However, it is often used with the INDEX function.

 Things to Remember

 - MATCH is not case sensitive.
-Means it is not able to distinguish

-  between lower case and upper case if a text string is provided as an Ex.

-  ‘Lalit’ & ‘lalit’ are the same for MATCH function.
+This means it is not able to distinguish between lower case and upper case if a text string is provided as an Ex.
+‘Lalit’ & ‘lalit’ are the same for the MATCH function.

-  - If no match found for the lookup_value in the lookup_array, this

-  function returns ‘#N/A’.
+- If no match found for the lookup_value in the lookup_array, this function returns ‘#N/A’.